 Yale provides some frontline workers an N95 respirator for use on a voluntary basis.
 If you have any questions regarding N95 respirators, please contact EHS at email@example.com or 203-785-3550.

 What about KN95 masks?

 “KN95” is a Chinese designation for masks with good filtration.
 These typically have ear loops, which prevent a good fit for many people.
 When they do fit tightly, they filter well, but are difficult to breathe through for any length of time.
 (Do not use a KN95 if breathing is difficult.)
 A KN95 mask is not a substitute for an N95 respirator.
 While the FDA has given emergency use authorization for some brands if there is no alternative, there are many counterfeit and poor quality KN95 masks being sold.
+Since KN95 is not a U.S. standard, the use of hypoallergenic materials is not required and there is nothing preventing a manufacturer from using materials prone to allergies.
 We therefore generally do not recommend the acquisition of KN95 masks.
 People looking for a better mask should purchase the disposable ASTM-1 (rated) surgical masks described above.

 A KN95 mask is not allowed in a clinical or healthcare setting, or YNHH space.
 Do not double mask if you are wearing a KN95.

 A great variety of other masks are being advertised, but many are untested, non-standard and poor quality.
 We do not recommend their purchase or use.